Home > Guides > Best delay plugins: Give your tracks some depth

 Learning curve

-If you’re looking for something left of the normal, this is one of the best delay plugins.
 It works by separating the source signal by frequency bands.
 You then set the filtering, and the plugin delays the chosen bands.
 The eight voices can all be changed by resonance, frequency, filtering, volume and panning.

-Since this plugin is considered a dynamic delay, Eventide offers multiple ways to adjust how it reacts and behaves to the signal.
+Since this plugin is a dynamic delay, Eventide offers multiple ways to adjust how it reacts and behaves to the signal.
 A Function Generator lets you adjust different parameters and adjust how everything “moves”.
 If you prefer to work more visually, there is a beat grid that lets you really get your hands dirty.

 A unique MixLock feature maintains the wet/dry balance while you scroll through presets and adjust settings so you can A/B properly.
 You can even route the filters through a MIDI keyboard and play the effect in real time.